paleobiologyGrader/bfgeosci541/lab13_paleo.md

 [1] 0.8988377
 ```

 6) Using percentages does mask the disparity between the original numbers, as well as hiding the magnitude of increase (or lack thereof) in the direct comparison.
-While ratios and other statistics have their usefulness, sometimes simple numbers work just as well.....????????
+The absolute difference in diversity between the two intervals is also lost.

 ##Problem set two
 1)